 Shoes had high, curved heels (the origin of modern "louis heels") and were made of fabric or leather.
 It was particularly common for shoe buckles to be worn as an "ornament" to the foot in high society, principally at balls and parties, and made an important feature of the "dandy" image.
 These were either polished metal, usually in silver (sometimes with the metal cut into false stones in the Paris style), or with paste stones, although there were other types.

+The 1770's fashion were notable for extreme hairstyles and wigs which were built up very high, and often incorporated decorative objects, sometimes symbolic.
+These coiffures were parodied in several famous satirical caricatures of the period.
 By the 1780's, elaborate hats replaced the former elaborate hairstyles.
 Mob caps and other "country" styles were worn indoors.
 Flat, broad-brimmed and low-crowned straw "shepherdess" hats tied on with ribbons were worn with the new rustic styles.
 Hair was powdered into the early 1780s, but the new country fashion required natural colored hair, often dressed simply in a mass of curls.

-.
+The Enlightenment caused a number of changes in men’s values as well.
+Intelligence and wit were prized about physical prowess of any kind and the army became a profession only resorted to by the poorer, younger sons of the gentry.
+A such, military dress played less of a part in the fashion inspiration for men’s clothes.
 Throughout the period, men continued to wear the coat, waistband and breeches of the previous period.
 However, what changed significantly was the fabric.
 Under new enthusiasms for outdoor sports and country pursuits, the elaborately embroidered silks and velvets characteristic of formal attire earlier in the century gradually gave way to carefully tailored woolen garments for all occasions except the most formal.
 The skirts of the coat narrowed, and toward the 1780's began to be cutaway in a curve from the front waist.
 Waistcoats extended to mid-thigh to the 1770's, and gradually shortened until they were waist-length and cut straight across.
 Waistcoats could be made with or without sleeves.
 A loose, T-shaped silk, cotton or linen gown called a banyan was worn at home as a sort of dressing gown over the shirt, waistcoat, and breeches.
 Men of an intellectual or philosophical bent were painted wearing banyans, with their own hair or a soft cap rather than a wig.
 Shirt sleeves were full, gathered at the wrist and dropped shoulder.
 Full-dress shirts had ruffles of fine fabric or lace, while undress shirts ended in plain wrist bands.
 A small turnover collar returned to fashion, worn with the stock with the cravat reappearing at the end of the period.
 As coats became cutaway, more attention was paid to the cut and fit of the breeches.
 Breeches fitted snugly and had a fall-front opening.

 When we think of corsets we automatically think of women, but men have actually been wearing corsets for just as long.
 A trim and slim physique has always been fashionable for both men and women.
 When 17th and 18th century fashion dictated that men should look physically fit with broad shoulders and a narrow waist the corset was used to create this look.